seri-nwac-logo

 Accreditation builds trust

-When a school is accredited, families know that teaching quality, safety, and student support are regularly checked and improved.
+When a school is accredited, families gain confidence that teaching quality, student safety, governance, and support systems are continuously evaluated and improved.

 What is Accreditation?